aerospike/backup-go/cmd/asrestore/readme.md

       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
                                  If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.

-      --directory-list asrestore --directory-list /path/to/dir1/,/path/to/dir2                                          A comma-separated list of paths to directories that hold the backup files.
+      --directory-list string     A comma-separated list of paths to directories that hold the backup files.
 Required, unless -i or -d is used.
 The paths may not contain commas.
-                                                                                                                        Example: asrestore --directory-list /path/to/dir1/,/path/to/dir2
+                                  Example: 'asrestore --directory-list /path/to/dir1/,/path/to/dir2'
-      --parent-directory asrestore --parent-directory /common/root/path --directory-list /path/to/dir1/,/path/to/dir2   A common root path for all paths used in --directory-list.
+      --parent-directory string   A common root path for all paths used in --directory-list.
                                   This path is prepended to all entries in --directory-list.
-                                                                                                                        Example: asrestore --parent-directory /common/root/path --directory-list /path/to/dir1/,/path/to/dir2
+                                  Example: 'asrestore --parent-directory /common/root/path
+                                  --directory-list /path/to/dir1/,/path/to/dir2'
   -u, --unique                    Skip modifying records that already exist in the namespace.

   -r, --replace                   Fully replace records that already exist in the namespace.
                                   This option still performs a generation check by default and needs to be combined with the -g option if you do not want to perform a generation check.
                                   This option is mutually exclusive with --unique.
   -g, --no-generation             Don't check the generation of records that already exist in the namespace.
       --ignore-record-error       Ignore errors specific to records, not UDFs or indexes.
 The errors are:
                                   AEROSPIKE_RECORD_TOO_BIG,
                                   AEROSPIKE_KEY_MISMATCH,
                                   AEROSPIKE_BIN_NAME_TOO_LONG,
                                   AEROSPIKE_ALWAYS_FORBIDDEN,
                                   AEROSPIKE_FAIL_FORBIDDEN,
                                   AEROSPIKE_BIN_TYPE_ERROR,
                                   AEROSPIKE_BIN_NOT_FOUND.
                                   By default, these errors are not ignored and asrestore terminates.
       --disable-batch-writes      Disables the use of batch writes when restoring records to the Aerospike cluster.
                                   By default, the cluster is checked for batch write support.
 Only set this flag if you explicitly don't want batch writes to be used or if asrestore is failing to work because it cannot recognize that batch writes are disabled.
       --max-async-batches int     To send data to Aerospike Database, asrestore creates write workers that work in parallel.
                                   This value is the number of workers that form batches and send them to the database.
                                   For Aerospike Database versions prior to 6.0, 'batches' are only a logical grouping of records, and each record is uploaded individually.
                                   The true max number of async Aerospike calls would then be <max-async-batches> * <batch-size>. (default 32)
       --batch-size int            The max allowed number of records to simultaneously upload to Aerospike.
                                   Default is 128 with batch writes enabled.
 If you disable batch writes, this flag is superseded because each worker sends writes one by one.
                                   All three batch flags are linked.
 If --disable-batch-writes=false, asrestore uses batch write workers to send data to the database.
-                                                                                                                        Asrestore creates a number of workers equal to --max-async-batches that work in parallel, and form and send a number of records equal to --batch-size to the database. (default 128)
-      --extra-ttl int                                                                                                   For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
+                                  Asrestore creates a number of workers equal to --max-async-batches that work in parallel, and form and send a number of records equal to --batch-size to the database. (default 128) --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
   -T, --timeout int               Set the timeout (ms) for asinfo commands sent from asrestore to the database.
                                   The info commands are to check version, get indexes, get udfs, count records, and check batch write support. (default 10000)
       --retry-base-timeout int    Set the initial timeout for a retry in milliseconds when data is sent to the Aerospike database during a restore.
 This retry sequence is triggered by the following non-critical errors:
                                   AEROSPIKE_NO_AVAILABLE_CONNECTIONS_TO_NODE,
                                   AEROSPIKE_TIMEOUT,
                                   AEROSPIKE_DEVICE_OVERLOAD,
                                   AEROSPIKE_NETWORK_ERROR,
                                   AEROSPIKE_SERVER_NOT_AVAILABLE,
                                   AEROSPIKE_BATCH_FAILED,
                                   AEROSPIKE_MAX_ERROR_RATE.
-                                                                                                                        This base timeout value is also used as the interval multiplied by --retry-multiplier to increase the timeout value between retry attempts. (default 1000)
+                                  This base timeout value is also used as the interval multiplied by --retry-multiplier to increase the timeout value between retry attempts. (default 1000) --retry-multiplier float    Used to increase the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.
-      --retry-multiplier float                                                                                          Used to increase the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)
+                                  The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)
       --retry-max-retries uint    Set the maximum number of retry attempts for the errors listed under --retry-base-timeout.
                                   The default is 0, indicating no retries will be performed

 Compression Flags:
   -z, --compress string         Enables decompressing of backup files using the specified compression algorithm.